danilofreire/kcl-thesis-template-markdown/README.md

 ## Comments and suggestions

 Feel free to send me a message if you find any mistake or have any suggestion to improve this repository.
-Consider writing to the author as well.
-Once again, thanks to Tom Pollard for the nice template.
-I hope you like it as much as I do, and have a good time at King's :)
+Once again, thanks to Tom Pollard for providing his template.
+I hope this repository is useful and I wish you a good time at King's :)